thesassway/thesassway.com/source/advanced/building-a-sorting-function-in-pure-sass.html.markdown

 date: 1 February 2014
 categories: advanced
 author: Hugo Giraudel
-summary: Hugo takes a page from his SassyLists playbook and teaches us how to build a string sorting function in pure Sass.
+summary: Until recently it was actually impossible to build a sorting function for strings and other types in Sass, but with the recent release of Sass 3.3 we now have have the features we need to do just that.
 ---

 # Building a sorting function in pure Sass